With China Tourist Visa Resumed,

 Besides the major travel routes, you may also choose to travel overland from Kashgar to Mt.
 Kailash.
 In this case, you need to take connecting flight from cities like Chengdu, Chongqing, Guangzhou, Shanghai to Kashgar, then drive southward to Mt.
 Kailash via Karghalik, 30 Li Yingfang, Rutog and Shiquanhe and Darchen.

-However, in reality, not only does it cost much more money but also very inconvenient, unless you have special purposes such as motorcycling, etc.
+However, in reality, not only does it cost much more money, but also very inconvenient, unless you have special purposes such as motorcycling, etc.

-What to Pack for Trekking?
+What to Pack for the Mount Kalaish Trek?

 Given the arduous trek at high altitude, traveling light is preferred.
 Your day pack should not exceed 30 kg.

-Though you do not have to camp during this trek, at least take a warm sleeping bag (which can be borrowed from us) and warm clothes with you, better in multiple layers not a heavy and thin clothes.
+Though you do not have to camp during this trek, at least take a warm sleeping bag (which can be borrowed from us) and warm clothes with you, better in multiple layers, not a heavy and thin clothes.
 The weather conditions and terrain vary significantly from one region, or even from one trail to another.

 Moreover, the wind is very strong at some passes.
 Thus, wind-proof clothes, such as windproof fleece, Beanie, etc.are also recommended.